-Classes are 47 minutes in length with five-minute breaks between classes for passing.
+Classes are 45 minutes in length with four or five-minute breaks between classes for passing.
 The regular school day begins at 7:30 a.m. and runs until 2:25 p.m.
-The Wednesday school day runs from 7:30 a.m. until 1:50 p.m.
+The last 10 minutes of 4th, 5th, and 6th hours are considered "flex time," and students will be able to use this for homework help, studying, and/or a cell phone break.